 The Test Model ™ with enabled HDR encoder optimization will be used as an anchor.
 Tested tools shall be integrated to the TM and configured according to the specified (aligned among proposals) distortion-normalization (bitrate allocation) model.

-The following are considered as main goals of this CE and related proposals (tools) considered for test:
+The following are considered as main goals of this CE: